Sensei Stanley Crump

 Sensei Mark Gaspar

 Connor Witt is a 26 year old, lifelong Karate student.
 He began studying at age 4 in Taekwondo, and quickly switched to Karate at age 5.
 He studied for 7 years before being awarded his black belt in Hayashi-Ha Shito-Ryu Karate-Do.
 After taking a break through middle school from training, Connor picked the mantle of study back up in the style of Kobayashi Shorin-Ryu, in which he earned his second, 1st degree black belt.
+He earned his shodan (1st degree black belt) in Uechi-ryu in July 2019.

 After High School, Connor joined the US Army, and served as a Paratrooper for the 173rd Airborne Combat Brigade, stationed in Vicenza Italy.
 He served 1 deployment in Afghanistan, and left the military shortly after returning.
 Connor now strives to grow with his surroundings, finding joy participating with the community and comfort in his continuing study of the martial arts.